pythonkid2/DevOps-Practice/Q&A/Devops.md

 https://cloud.google.com/kubernetes-engine/docs/concepts/service

-#### Types of Services in Kubernetes
-- **ClusterIP:** The default service type, which exposes the service internally within the cluster.
-- **NodePort:** Exposes the service on each node's IP at a static port.
-- **LoadBalancer:**  service that helps distribute incoming network traffic across multiple backend services or pods.
-- **ExternalName:** Maps the service to a pre-defined external DNS name.

-The cluster IP port number in Kubernetes is a port number that is assigned to a Service.
+### The cluster IP port number in Kubernetes is a port number that is assigned to a Service.

+### Node port range
 **Node port** range - (default 30000-32767).

 To print **running pods** in Kubernetes,